GinaRM/trademarker/Data/Migrations_Overview.md

 }
 ```

-**After you create the migration and database, don't forget to delete this code**
+**After you create the migration and database, be sure to delete this code before running the tests**

 ## Create your first migration